raspberrypi/documentation/configuration/config-txt.md

 #### test_mode

-Set to `1` to enable the test sound/image during boot, which is used as a manufacturing test.
+Displays a test image and sound during boot (but only over the composite video and analogue audio outputs) for the given number of seconds, before continuing to boot the OS as normal.
+This is used as a manufacturing test; the default value is `0`.

 #### display_rotate